YoeriNijs/vienna/README.md

 ## Component testing

 Vienna is still under construction.
-However, there is a basic testbed available to test Vienna component with ease:
+However, there is a basic testbed available to test Vienna components with ease:

 ```
 @VComponent({